Local Selectivity of Orders in Central Simple Algebras: Constructing Distinguished Representatives of the Isomorphism Classes of Maximal Orders

+Our goal in what follows is to determine a subgroup $H$ of the Galois group $G = \Gal(K(\R)/K)$ so that each isomorphism class of maximal order in $B$ corresponding to an element of $H$ contains a representative which contains the ring of integers $\O_L$.
+On the other hand, the process of identifying the representatives containing $\O_L$ requires a slightly finer filtration of the group $G$ which we establish below.

-The Galois group $G = Gal(K(\R)/K)$ is a finite abelian group of exponent $n$.
-We wish to specify a set of generators for the group as Artin symbols, $(\nu, K(\R)/K)$, in such a way that we can control the splitting behavior of $\nu$ in the field $L$.
+We begin by specifying a set of generators for the group $G$ as Artin symbols, $(\nu, K(\R)/K)$, in such a way that we can control the splitting behavior of $\nu$ in the extension $L/K$.
 As $L$ is an arbitrary extension of $K$ of degree $n$, this requires some care.

 We have assumed that $L \subset B$.
 Put $L_0 = K(\R) \cap L$ and $\wL_0 = \wL \cap K(\R)$ where $\wL$ is the Galois closure of $L$.
-Then $L_0 \subset \wL_0$ and we define subgroups of $G$: $\wH = Gal(K(\R)/\wL_0) \subseteq H = Gal(K(\R)/L_0)$.
+Then $L_0 \subset \wL_0$ and we define subgroups of $G$: $\wH = \Gal(K(\R)/\wL_0) \subseteq H = \Gal(K(\R)/L_0)$.
 We write the finite abelian groups $\wH$, $H/\wH$, and $G/H$ as a direct product of cyclic groups:

 The following proposition is clear. \begin{prop} Every element $\varphi \in G$ can be written uniquely as $\varphi = \rho_1^{a_1} \cdots \rho_r^{a_r}\sigma_1^{b_1} \cdots \sigma_s^{b_s} \tau_1^{c_1}\cdots \tau_t^{c_t}$ where $0 \le a_i < |\rho_i H|$, $0 \le b_j < |\sigma_j\wH|$, and $0\le c_k < |\tau_k|$, with $|\cdot|$ the order of the element in the respective group. \end{prop}